-Every year, it seems the technology for watching movies improves a little bit more, inching along on the quest to provide the audience total immersion in the film.
+Every year, the technology for watching movies improves a little more, inching along on the quest to provide total immersion in a film.
 So much is made about advances in visual fidelity, however, that the role of sound is often overlooked.
-Great sound design is a crucial aspect of filmmaking, engulfing the audience in a way visuals simply cannot, and theaters are always looking for ways to make their sound systems better.
-Dolby’s Atmos system is one of the latest formats to hit commercial and home theaters, and sounds incredible thanks to its ability to rain sound effect from up above and all around you.
+Sound design is a crucial aspect of filmmaking, engulfing the audience in a way visuals simply cannot, and theaters are always looking for ways to make their sound systems better.
+Dolby’s Atmos system is one of the latest formats to hit commercial and home theaters and sounds incredible, thanks to its ability to rain sound effects from up above and all around you.

 Unlike a surround sound setup, in which sounds come from a limited number of channels broadcast through speakers arranged around a room, Atmos broadcasts each object of sound (such as a glass hitting the ground or a person shouting) to a specific place in the room, as designated by the engineers who mixed the soundtrack.
 This enables sound mixers to craft highly detailed soundtracks for films that convince the audience that they are within the action.
 Already popular in theaters, Atmos is also available in homes, as more Blu-rays are being released with Atmos soundtracks.
-The selection is currently limited (less than 50 titles domestically) and, to put it politely, not every film of the selections is good.
-Here is our comprehensive breakdown of every Dolby Atmos film: the good, the bad, and everything in between.
+At around 150 Dolby Atmos movies, the selection is limited, but there are still plenty of movies on the list that deserve the surround sound experience.